darrylwest/priority-job-queue/README.md

 ## Overview

 Priority Job Queue iterates over a list of jobs to select the highest priority job to run.
-When a job is selected, it's 'fn' method is called with args and callback.
+When a job is selected, it's 'fn' method is called with optional args and callback.
 The JobModel's status changes from 'queued' to 'running' and a status change event is fired.

 When the job completes, the JobModel's status is changed to 'complete' and a status change is again fired.
-The queue also fires a 'queue change' event and removes the old job, then searches for the next one to run.
+The queue also fires a 'queue change' event when a job is removed from the queue.

 Typically jobs run serially but it's possible to run jobs in parallel by adding more than a single job to the JobModel.
 This way, a set of jobs would run to completion before the next job or job set was run.